gjoliveira/Mancala/README.md

 The work requires the importation of the Python libraries "time," "random," and "sys."

-#Compilation Instructions:
+////Compilation Instructions:

 This is a Python script and does not need to be compiled.
 It can be executed directly.

-#Execution Instructions:
+////Execution Instructions:

 	Save the code in a file with the ".py" extension.
 	Open the terminal in the directory where the .py file was saved.
 	Type "python filename.py" (without quotes) and press enter.

-#Usage Instructions:
+////Usage Instructions:

 When running the program, the user will be prompted to choose one of 3 game modes through terminal input: